slaclab/Simple-Kria-Kv260-Example/README.md

 - Assumes the DHCP assigned IP address is 10.0.0.10

-1) Setup the rogue environment (if on SLAC AFS network) else install rogue (recommend miniforge method) on your local machine
+1) Setup the rogue environment (if on SLAC SDF network) else install rogue (recommend miniforge method) on your local machine

 ```bash
 $ source Simple-Kria-Kv260-Example/software/setup_env_slac.sh